CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 ```text
 a-put --encrypt data_dir -b my_allas_bucket
 ```
-With the _--encrypt_ option on the data is encrypted with _gpg_ command using _AES256_ encryption algorithm.
+With the _--encrypt_ option on the data is encrypted with _gpg_ command using _AES256_ encryption algorithm, that generally considerd good enough for sensitive data.
 When you launch the command it will ask for encryption password, and password confirmation.
 In this approach only the content of the file or directory is encrypted.
 Object name and metadata remain in human readable format.

 When you retrieve the data with _a-get_ command, you will be asked for the encryption password so that the object can be decrypted after download.

  ## 2. Creating encrypted reposoitury with rclone

 Rclone has client side encryption feature, that allows you create an encrypted data repository to Allas.
 In this approach you need to once define an encrypted rclone connection to Allas and when this connection is used, all the transported data will be automatically encrypted.
+The automatic encrypiton of rclone is basded on _Salsa20_ stream cipher.
+Salsa20 is not as widely used as AES256, but it was one of the ecryption tools recommended by the European [eSTREAM](https://www.ecrypt.eu.org/stream/) project.

 In the exaple here, we assume that you are using a server where you have [rclone](https://rclone.org/) and [allas-cli-utils](https://github.com/CSCfi/allas-cli-utils/) installed.
 First you have to configure a normal, un-encrypted swift-connection to Allas.
 This can be done with the _allas_conf_ script that is included in _allas-cli-utils_ package:
 <pre>